Collaboration with American Corporate Partners to support the Military Hiring Initiative and mentor Veterans in search of their next career

 As a leader in specialty chemicals, we take pride in creating a high-performance, diverse, and inclusive workplace.
 One of the many ways the company achieves this is through working with organizations such as American Corporate Partners.

-In 2020, Nouryon joined with American Corporate Partners (ACP), the only nationwide veteran mentorship program that offers year-long, customized one-on-one career counseling and networking opportunities between seasoned corporate mentors and transitioning service members and active duty military spouses.
+In 2020, Nouryon joined with American Corporate Partners (ACP), the only nationwide veteran mentorship program that offers year-long, customized one-on-one career counseling and networking opportunities between seasoned corporate mentors and transitioning service members and active-duty military spouses.
 The partnership builds a pipeline of mentorships with veterans looking for career opportunities once they leave the service.

-Nouryon’s mentors, leaders from various levels of the organization including the CEO, senior leaders, and line managers, help military members connect their active duty experiences to a business career after service.
+Nouryon’s mentors, leaders from various levels of the organization including the CEO, senior leaders, and line managers, help military members connect their active-duty experience to a business career after service.
 They work with veterans on everything from translating their experience into a business language that corporations can understand, to helping them search for and gain meaningful employment.
 Each Nouryon mentor donates approximately one hour per month to individually speak to or meet with their veteran protégé who receives the guidance pro bono.
 An added benefit of the ACP mentorship program is that Nouryon has a first-hand opportunity to see what talents might fit with job openings and corporate culture.

 Randy Conner, Nouryon’s Chief Information Security Officer, is former military who served in both the Army and Air Force over 12 years.
 Randy is an ACP Mentor and is working with Vickie, who will retire from the Air Force after more than 23 years of service.